 The Best Online Bachelor's in Social Science Degree Programs

 Situated 13 miles east of downtown Orlando, UCF’s main campus boasts a student body of more than 66,000 individuals — the largest single-campus enrollment in the United States.
 Offering more than 200 majors through 13 colleges, the university also maintains 10 regional campuses throughout the state, as well as a robust online education program.

 UCF’s web-based BS in social science takes a multidisciplinary approach to the field, providing a solid foundation of broadly-applicable theoretical knowledge, communication strategies, and research skills.
 After declaring a major from 13 available options, candidates must select three minors from different departments, which include anthropology, communications, political science, psychology, and sociology.
 Prior to graduation, students must complete one research methods course and one statistics course.
 Learners are also required to take an exit exam, although they do not need to receive a passing score.
 Program graduates are prepared to pursue entry-level positions in a variety of fields, or apply to a master’s program at UCF or beyond.

 Along with their application, prospective students should provide high school or home school transcripts, any relevant college transcripts, and SAT or ACT scores.
-Like their on-campus counterparts, online students are able to earn honors awards, join undergraduate research teams, and pursue internships in the social sciences.
+Like their on-campus counterparts, online students can earn honors awards, join undergraduate research teams, and pursue internships in the social sciences.
 Distance learners also receive access to UCF’s library, academic resources, advisors, writing center, and career services office.